Equilibration of Topological Defects Near the Deconfined Quantum Multicritical Point

-~\\ {\bf Scaling of the order parameters.}---The equilibrium DQC theory posits a single exponent $\nu$ governing the divergence of both the AFM and VBS correlation lengths in both phases \cite{Senthil2004,Levin2004prb}.
-Therefore, one might expect conventional KZS controlled by $\nu$ and $z=1$ to apply for both $D^2(v,L)$ and $M^2(v,L)$, irrespective of the phase from which the critical point is approached.
+~\\ {\bf DAKZS of the order parameters}\\ The equilibrium numerical results show that a single pseudocritical length scale $\xi_*$ with the critical exponent $\nu_*$ governing the divergence (until FOPT saturation) of both the AFM and VBS correlation lengths in both phases near $J_c$ for large system size~\cite{Takahashi2024,Zhao2020cpl}.
+Therefore, one might expect the KZS of the AFM and VBS order parameters controlled by $\xi_{v*}$ to apply for both $D^2(v,L)$ and $M^2(v,L)$, irrespective of the phase from which the critical point is approached.

+In contrast, here we propose the DAKZS ansatz, where both the pseudocritical dynamic length scale $\xi_{v*}$ and the deconfinement dynamic length scale $\xi_{v\Gamma}$ enter the scaling of the order parameters.
+Moreover, the scaling also depends on the direction in which the system is driven through the transition point according to a duality principle connecting the topological defects in the two phases.

 Figure \ref{fig:vbs} shows results for the squared order parameters at $J=J_{\rm c}$ after annealing from the VBS phase at $J=0$.
-The VBS order parameter in Fig.~\ref{fig:vbs}(a) indeed exhibits scaling behavior consistent with $D^2\propto v^{2\beta/\nu r}$, as in the first line of Eq.~(\ref{m2}), for small $v$ and sufficiently large $L$.
-Figures \ref{fig:vbs}(b) and \ref{fig:vbs}(c) show that the variables in the scaling function are $vL^{r}$ and $gL^{1/\nu}$; thus $D^2$ satisfies the conventional KZS form Eq.~(\ref{m1}).
+The VBS order parameter in Fig.~\ref{fig:vbs}a indeed exhibits scaling behavior consistent with $D^2\propto v^{(d-1+\eta)/r_*}$, as in the first line of Eq.~(\ref{m2}) but with $r \to r_*$, for small $v$ and sufficiently large $L$.
+Figures~\ref{fig:vbs}b and \ref{fig:vbs}c show that the variables in the scaling function are $vL^{r_*}$ and $gL^{1/\nu_*}$; thus $D^2$ satisfies the KZS form

-In contrast, Fig.~\ref{fig:vbs}(d) shows that the short-ranged AFM order parameter in the VBS phase is governed by the confinement scale, having the form $M^2L^2\propto v^{(2\beta-d\nu)/\nu r'}$ (shown with the solid line), as on the second line of Eq.~(\ref{m2}) but with $r \to r'$.
-The velocity scaling is very consistent for all the system sizes before the cross-over toward the $v$-independent equilibrium value.
-Conventional KZS governed by the exponent $r$ (slope indicated by the dashed line) can be excluded.
-As shown in Figs.~\ref{fig:vbs}(e) and \ref{fig:vbs}(f), $r'$ is also established as the correct exponent in more comprehensive data analysis at both $g=0$ and $g \not= 0$.
+In contrast, Fig.~\ref{fig:vbs}d shows that the square of the AFM order parameter in the VBS phase is governed by the deconfinement length scale $\xi_{v\Gamma}$, having the form $M^2L^2\propto v^{(\eta-1)/r_{\Gamma}}$ (indicated by the solid line), as on the second line of Eq.~(\ref{m2}) but with $r \to r_\Gamma$.
+The velocity scaling is highly consistent across all the system sizes before the crossover toward the $v$-independent equilibrium value.
+Conventional KZS governed by the exponent $r_*$ (slope indicated by the dashed line) can be excluded.
+As shown in Figs.~\ref{fig:vbs}e and \ref{fig:vbs}f, $r_\Gamma$ is also established as the correct exponent in more comprehensive data analysis at both $g=0$ and $g \not= 0$.
+Thus $M^2$ satisfies the KZS form